Developing Future Leaders in the Field of Interventional / Invasive Cardiology

 A critically important component of the ELM program, is that it also provides career advancement opportunities for applicants who aren't selected for the ELM fellowships.
 After the selection program is complete, the Program Committee will reach out to applicants who did not win a spot in the program, taking the time to understand their goals, aspirations, and talents, and then finding ways to channel their energy into SCAI and partnering organizations.
 Many of SCAI's brightest young leaders are ELM fellowship runners-up!

 However, you can't get involved if you don't apply.
 The application deadline is November 30, 2016.

 » Apply Today — Deadline is November 30, 2016

-The SCAI Emerging Leader Mentorship (ELM) Program in formal partnership with the American College of Cardiology (ACC) and the Cardiovascular Research Foundation (CRF) is charged with finding a small, highly selective group of up-and-coming physicians (up to 10 per two-year cycle) and facilitating their transition into the next generation of great thinkers, presenters, teachers and national leaders.
+The SCAI Emerging Leader Mentorship (ELM) Program in formal partnership with the American College of Cardiology (ACC) and the Cardiovascular Research Foundation (CRF) is charged with finding a small, highly selective group of up-and-coming physicians and facilitating their transition into the next generation of great thinkers, presenters, teachers and national leaders.

 » View the Interventional Career Development: Emerging Leader Mentorship Subcommittee